What is the connection service?

 An accessible online community platform for people with low vision and blindness.

 Check out your new home base for social connection, information, and more.
 It’s called CatchUp.
-You’ll find social discussions, resources and news, and opportunities to connect with people with low vision and blindness.
+You’ll find social discussions, resources and news, events, and opportunities to connect with people with low vision and blindness.

 Current programs: Chatter Paws